sourcegraph/handbook/content/departments/ce-support/support/index.md

 # Customer Support

-## Our ethos

-Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions in a way that feels (reasonably) effortless for our customers.
-The team is comprised of application engineers.
-We show up for our customers (pre-sales and post-sales), open source users, and teammates by living up to our Sourcegraph values and handbook, as well as by honoring our...
+Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions for our customers (pre-sales and post-sales), open source users, and teammeates.
+The team is comprised of application engineers (AERs) and [escalation engineers](ee.md) (EEs).

 ### Guiding principles: